Non-membranous organelles and membranous organelles in the cytoplasm

 Plant cell and animal cells

-Plant and animal cells are similar in the presence of some cellular organelles and there are some other organelles characteristic for each type of these types of cells, The structures restricted on animal cell can not be seen by the light microscope as centrosomes.
+Plant and animal cells are similar in the presence of some cellular organelles and there are some other organelles characteristic for each type of these types of cells, The structures restricted to animal cells can not be seen by the light microscope as centrosomes.

 Cell Structure, the function of Golgi apparatus, Endosomes & Lysosomes